kayo5994/gulp-file-sync/README.md

 This function is called when file was added on source directory.

- * `fullPathSrc` - is the path of file that added on source directory.
+ * `fullPathSrc` - is the path of file that was added on source directory.
- * `fullPathDest` - is the path of file that copied to destination directory.
+ * `fullPathDest` - is the path of file that was copied to destination directory.

 #### options.deleteFileCallback